Guide To Family Cruising Aboard Carnival

 Why should kids have all of the fun?
 There's no shortage of nightlife aboard with an ever-expanding selection of dance parties, lounges, comedy clubs, bars and casinos.

-If athletic activities are more of your style, Carnival ships have sports and fitness facilities aboard all of their ships.
-Passenger aboard the Breeze, Magic, and Sunshine can be the first to try out SportSquare, the industry's largest outdoor recreation center equipped with rope courses, exercise equipment, basketball courts, pool tables, and more.
+If athletic activities are more your style, Carnival ships have sports and fitness facilities aboard all of their ships.
+Passengers aboard the Breeze, Magic, and Sunshine can be the first to try out SportSquare, the industry’s largest outdoor recreation center equipped with rope courses, exercise equipment, basketball courts, pool tables, and more.

-While Carnival isn't the obvious choice for a quiet getaway, passengers looking to escape the party atmosphere will appreciate the Serenity Adult Retreat, a 21-and-over adult relaxation zone with whirlpools, chair-side service, and spectacular views from the open air deck.
-And in a new development, the Carnival crew will be patrolling poolside deckchairs to remove the belongings on any chair that remains unoccupied for 40 minutes, so that you may actually find a seat facing the sun.
+While Carnival isn’t the obvious choice for a quiet getaway, passengers looking to escape the party atmosphere will appreciate the Serenity Adult Retreat, a 21-and-over adult relaxation zone with whirlpools, chair-side service, and spectacular views from the open air deck.

 Dining Aboard Carnival Cruise Lines

-From buffets to elegant reservation-only dining, all ships have multiple dining options that should suit everyone's needs.
-For fresh, baked pastries, cappuccinos and tea, each ship comes with a European-style café.
+From buffets to elegant reservation-only dining, all ships have multiple dining options that should suit everyone’s needs.
+For fresh, baked pastries, cappuccinos and tea, each ship comes with a European-style cafĂ©.
 Each ship also features a sushi bar and New York style deli.
 Many also provide convivial wine bars with selections from around the world.

 All of the ships offer delicious dining options for younger passengers, particularly the kids' menus, ice cream stations, prepaid Fountain Fun Cards for soft drinks, and the 24-hour pizzeria.